 Although sleeping in a cold environment is uncomfortable, a hot and sweaty bedroom can be just as bad!
 Studies have shown that the optimum temperature for sleep is 16-18 degrees Celsius (60 – 67 degrees Fahrenheit).

 However, menopausal women generally find it harder to regulate their body temperature, because their hormones are in flux.
 As such, these women might be tempted to try and sleep in a cold ambient temperature to avoid nasty night sweats and hot flashes.
 However, they’d probably find it hard to fall asleep in cold conditions.
-The best thing to do is employ the technique of ‘layering’ described in this guide.
+The best thing to do is to employ the technique of ‘layering’ described in this guide.
 Layering nightclothes is useful because we can modify the amount of ‘warmth’ we require throughout the night.

 Although electric blankets are great for warming the bed, they make some users feel lethargic.
 Let’s discuss some alternative ways to keep your bed warm (yet comfortable) throughout the night.